CerberusX1/mo2-tools/README.md

 # mo2-tools
 usefull tools to help in the creation of modlists for wabbajack

+in order for any of my tools to work you must first follow these steps

+step 1. open terminal/command prompt as admin

+step 2. enter the following commands

+pip install requests

+py -3 -m pip install requests   - this one if you have multiple versions of python installed

+python -m pip install requests   -this one if you dont have multiple versions of python installed

 the changelog generator

 this is used to automatically generate changelogs for your mo2 modlists used in wabbajack

-step 1 download the file and extract it
+step 1 download the file and extract it to its own folder

 step 2 run run_setup.bat to do your initial set up and configuration of the tool and to generate a base line for your modlist